iotempire/iotempower/doc/tool-support.rst

   system variables and virtual python environments).
 To run a command, prefix it by the exec keyword, i.e.: ``ulnoiot exec accesspoint``

-- accesspoint: start an accesspoint on a free WiFi interface
+- ``ulnoiot shell``: Bundling most of the frequently used ulnoiot tools under one convenient text based menu.
+Just try it out, but still look at the description below.

-- ulnoiot upgrade: get latest version of ulnoiot (inside an existing version)
+- accesspoint: start an accesspoint on a free WiFi interface (this is done by default on the ulnoiot Raspberry Pi image).

-- ``ulnoiot_install`` or ulnoiot install: (re-)install the ulnoiot environment
+- ``ulnoiot upgrade``: get latest version of ulnoiot (inside an existing version)

-  (if you specify clean, it re-installs)
+- ``ulnoiot install``: (re-)install the ulnoiot environment (if you specify clean, it re-installs)

 - ``console_serial``: open a serial console to see debug output of a